tinyheero/tinyheero.github.io/_drafts/kallisto.md

 ![Modified Figure 1a,b]({{ site.url }}/assets/kallisto-fig1-a-b.png)

-We see in Figure 1a there are three transcripts (pink, blue, and green) which then get converted into the T-DBG (Figure 1b).
+We see in Figure 1a there are three transcripts (pink, blue, and green) which then get converted into a T-DBG (Figure 1b).
 Each node/vertex is a k-mer in the T-DBG and is associated with a transcript or set of transcripts (represented by the different colors) which formally in the paper is described as (from my understanding) a k-compatibility class.
 In other words, the left most node has a k-compatibility class of all 3 transcripts.
 While the nodes in the top path have a k-compatibility class of only the blue and pink transript.
 Kallisto will then:

 > stores a hash table mapping each k-mer to the contig it is contained in, along with the position within the contig.
 This structure is called the "kallisto index"